ONSdigital/sdx-compose/README.md

 which you wish to clone the rest of the services (e.g. ``/home/my-user/sdx``) [see [configuration](#configuration)]

+Set up a virtual environment using Python3 and ensure you activate it.

 Clone this repository somewhere and run ``make``

 ```shell